leandrosardi/blackops/doc/cloudflared.md

 	- Confirm public hostnames are mapped in Cloudflare tunnel routes.
 	- Confirm local services are listening on ports 22, 80, and 443.

+4. Domain dropdown shows `No valid options`:
+	- Verify you are using the correct Cloudflare account/organization.
+	- Add or delegate a domain zone to that account (DNS -> Add site).
+	- Ensure your user has permissions to manage DNS and Tunnels.
+	- Do not use `*.cloudflare.com` unless that zone belongs to your account.

-4. Installer cannot use apt repositories:
+5. Installer cannot use apt repositories:
 	- Current operation uses direct binary download, so apt mirror issues should not block installation.